AUMSA/2020-MSA-content/README.md

-# MSA Australia 2020
+# Microsoft Student Accelerator Program Australia 2020
-*Welcome to **Microsoft Student Accelerator Australia** official GitHub repository.
+*Welcome to **MSA Australia** official GitHub repository.
 Please note that all the instructions about MSA will be uploaded to this GitHub.
 However, don't forget to like our [Facebook page](https://www.facebook.com/msaaussie/) and join our [Facebook group](https://www.facebook.com/groups/235821840767124/) to stay up to date.*

 *MSA 2020 Handbook can be found [here](https://aka.ms/aumsaHandbook)*